iiasa/ece-docs/index.rst

 Standardized naming conventions and guidelines
 ----------------------------------------------

-Having agreed standatds and guidelines is crucial for consistency and reusability in scenario analysis.
+Having agreed standards and guidelines on naming conventions is crucial for consistency and reusability in scenario analysis.

 Read more about the :ref:`standards`...